top of page

 'Week eight' closes with a new milestone achieved.
 On 'day 56', we visited our '56th country', Belize, in Central America.

-Whisked away in the first tender, which the local citizens operate to Belize city to travel in the luxury of an air-conditioned bus for our excursion to Altun Ha, an ancient Mayan city, an archaeological site and ruins located in the Belize District about 50 kilometres north of Belize City.
-Believed to be from BC900 and was discovered in the early 1960s, now a popular tourist destination, and one of the temples has also become the logo of Belize's leading brand of beer, "Belikin".
+Whisked away in the first tender, which the local citizens operate to Belize City, to travel in the luxury of an air-conditioned bus for our excursion to Altun Ha, an ancient Mayan city, an archaeological site and ruins located in the Belize District about 50 kilometres north of Belize City.
+Believed to be from BC900 and discovered in the early 1960s, it is now a popular tourist destination, and one of the temples has also become the logo of Belize's leading brand of beer, "Belikin".

 A special thank you to Keith, our fantastic chef in Lindstrom, for the extra servings of vegetables the past few days; I am incredibly grateful for the clean greens!